mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 3. How do feature flags work on Webapp?
  - To add a feature flag that affects frontend, the following is needed: 1.
 PR to server code to add the new feature flag.
 2. PR to redux to update the types.
 3. PR to webapp to actually use the feature flag.

+4. How do we enable a feature flag for testing on community daily?
+ - You can post in ~Developers: Cloud with the feature flag name and what you want the Cloud team to set it to.